 Variable annuities are often touted as a "swiss army knife" of investing.
-Sales people will say this product can accomplish all your goals.
+Salespeople will say this product can accomplish all your goals.
 But variable annuity fees can be as high as 3.00% or more per year.
 Higher fees mean less of the investment returns come back into your account.
-These fees can make this one of the most expensive products that you can purchase.
-Take the time to understand all the following fees and charges before you buy.

 Many variable annuity policies have a separate administrative fee to cover the cost of mailings and ongoing service.
 This fee can range from .10 - .30% of the policy value per year.